John C. Krell: Mid-life and career

 In the fall of 1941 Krell entered the Army and played flute and piccolo in the Fort Riley, Kansas band.
 While in the army, The Curtis Institute graduated him in 1942.
-After his discharge from the Army in 1946.
-John Krell played flute and piccolo with the National Symphony Orchestra from 1947 - 1951.
+After his discharge from the Army in 1946, John Krell played flute and piccolo with the National Symphony Orchestra from 1947 - 1951.
 During his tenure with the National Symphony, Krell met and married Marjorie Ann McCormick, who spent World War II as a member of the Office of Strategic Services and was decorated for her work by both the United States and Italy.
 They were married January 28, 1951 by US Supreme Court Justice Felix Frankfurter.

 Philadelphia Orchestra piccoloist

 In 1952 Krell began playing piccolo in Philadelphia Orchestra under the baton of conductor Eugene Ormandy, in the flute section of his teacher William Kincaid, a position he held for twenty-nine years.
-His piccolo can be heard on the many recording produced by the orchestra from 1952 through 1981.
+His piccolo can be heard on the many recordings produced by the orchestra from 1952 through 1981.